Al Jafr Basin: Terrestrial Impact Evidence of Solar Electromagnetic Discharge?

 Alternatively, the features of the Al Jafr Basin can also be shown to have numerous physical characteristics consistent with patterns and artifacts associated with terrestrial lightning discharges and those generated in laboratory experiments where high-voltage electric discharges into an acrylic medium have preserved the diffusion of electrons known as a Lichtenberg figure (Fig. 3b).

 While these examples are much smaller in scale, they provide an excellent model from which to begin this investigation.
-A close inspection of the wadis uniformly descending through the western stepped-slopes of the Al Jafr Basin in the LandSat/Film composite image (Fig. 3a) reveal that the enormous radial coursing pathways are twisted or braided in places; this is a phenomenon which seems consistent with chaotic electrical current streamers, but generally inconsistent with the more familiar typical watercourse erosion.
+A close inspection of the wadis uniformly descending through the western stepped-slopes of the Al Jafr Basin in the LandSat/Film composite image (Fig. 3a) reveal that the enormous radial coursing pathways are twisted or braided in places; this is a phenomenon which seems consistent with chaotic electrical current streamers, but is also generally consistent with the more familiar typical watercourse erosion.
 Therefore, it seems at least hypothetically possible, though admittedly unlikely given present assumptions in the study of solar activity, that these wadi valleys were initially formed by very large electron flows that had shocked and pulverized surface strata including bedrock which then later became natural drainage channels for precipitation.

 A visual study of Figure 3b allows for the comparison of three images: the unique topography of Al Jafr Basin; a natural Lichtenberg figure from a lightning-strike scorched into the putting green of a golfing hole; and, from the laboratory, a controlled high-voltage electric discharge into an acrylic medium generating another Lichtenberg figure tree.
 Strong similarities can be seen between the wadis of Al Jafr Basin and both the natural electric streamers from Earth’s lightning and the electric discharge in the lab.
 When comparing the topography of this Jordanian basin to the known physical effects of the apparently chaotic electric discharge seen in the lab’s acrylic block, notice also, that on the east or right of both images there is arguably evidence of powerful vibration associated with the current flow during discharge physics.
 At Al Jafr Basin the irregular repeating hills ENE are consistent with the much smaller pattern seen in the acrylic and may indicate a cause/effect relationship with the intense vibration that would have accompanied the proposed chaotic EMD impact.
 Although these observations may at first seem comparatively extreme, by looking deeper we find several reasonable co-relationships that strengthen the hypothesis.